glaubermagal/doc-api/source/includes/api/_user_management.md

 - Profile
 - Topic
 - Dashboard
+- Applications
+- Organization memberships of type "ORG_MEMBER"
+  - Organization memberships of type "ORG_ADMIN" will prevent a user deletion
+  - No actual organizations are deleted as part of this process.
+Only the user's membership is deleted.

 The deletion of the above resources is done using a "best effort" approach: if some/all of them fail, the user deletion process will not be stopped or error, and the user account will be deleted anyways.
 When a user is deleted, a